Unbounded field operators in categorical extensions of conformal nets: Application to vertex operator algebras

 to be in $C_c^\infty(g\wtd I)$.

 The following can be proved in essentially the same way as \cite{CKLW18} proposition 6.4.
-Note that by the fact that $\scr G$ is generated by elements of the form $g=\exp(\im T(f))$ (see for instance \cite{Gui18} proposition 2.2), and that for any such $g$, $U_i(g)$ is smooth (cf. \cite{TL99} proposition 2.1), we conclude that $U_i(g)$ is smooth for any $g\in\GA$.
+Note that by the fact that $\scr G$ is generated by elements of the form $g=\exp(\im T(f))$ (see for instance \cite{Gui21a} proposition 2.4), and that for any such $g$, $U_i(g)$ is smooth (cf. \cite{TL99} proposition 2.1), we conclude that

-\begin{pp} Let $\mc Y_\alpha\in\mc V{k\choose i~j}$ be a unitary intertwining operator, let $w^{(i)}\in W_i$ be quasi-primary with (necessarily non-negative) conformal weight $d$, and assume that $\mc Y_\alpha(w^{(i)},z)$ is energy-bounded.
+\begin{pp} Let $\mc Y\in\mc V{k\choose i~j}$ be a unitary intertwining operator, let $w^{(i)}\in W_i$ be quasi-primary with (necessarily non-negative) conformal weight $d$, and assume that $\mc Y(w^{(i)},z)$ is energy-bounded.
 Then, for any $g\in\UPSU$, the following holds when acting on $\mc H_j^\infty$.

-If $w^{(i)}$ is primary, then \eqref{eq37} holds for any $g\in\GA$.
+If $w^{(i)}$ is primary, then \eqref{eq37} holds for any $g\in\GAV$.
 If $w^{(i)}$ is homogeneous but not assumed to be quasi-primary, then \eqref{eq37} holds for any $g$ inside the rotation subgroup. \end{pp} In this article, the above proposition will be used only when $g$ is an element inside the rotation subgroup $\varrho$ or dilation subgroup $\delta$.
 (Note that these two subgroups generate $\UPSU$.)
 When $g=\varrho(t)$, this proposition is also proved in \cite{Gui19a} proposition 3.15.
 The calculations there can be easily adapted to prove the case $g=\delta(t)$.